laboon/CS1699/deliverables/deliverable2/deliverable2.md

 ```

 Don't misspell words or use bad grammar, in comments or summaries.

+For this project, you should endeavour to get a good sampling of different equivalence classes and success/failure cases.

 ## Grading Breakdown
 * Summary and Testing Concerns- 10%